Winter walking in Perthshire

 Wander through the majestic woodlands at the Birks of Aberfeldy.
 Head up the Moness Gorge to the Moness Falls - a truly stunning sight in the Winter months.
 Made famous by Scottish poet Robert Burns himself, as a place to recuperate and take inspiration, the Birks of Aberfeldy is a peaceful walk.
 The route will take you around 1.5 hours to complete leisurely.

 Keep an eye out for the Birch woodland forest which can be viewed from the top of the gorge.
 Along with many other, and some less common, species of trees.
 This is a fabulous walk for fellow botanical lovers!

 Head for Highland Perthshire and enjoy the serene landscapes of the Queen’s View summit.
 From the viewpoint you can look onto Loch Tummel with the mighty snow tops of Schiehallion mountain in the background.
 What a sight to behold in the glistening Winter sun!
 It may take you by surprise, but to reach such magnificent views, only take a short walk which is accessible for all abilities.

 Fun fact!
 The name ‘Queen’s View’ was in honour of Robert the Bruce’s first wife Isabella who once lived on the nearby land.

 Located near Dunkeld, The Hermitage forest is an exemplary Perthshire beauty spot.
 The main walking route follows the River Braan which leads you to the crashing waters of Black Linns waterfall.
 Another hotspot for wildlife, The Hermitage is bustling in the Winter months with Red Squirrels.
 During November and December, down by the banks you may even see leaping salmon journeying to their spawning grounds.
 Beautifully surrounded by Douglas Firs, the full woodland trail takes around 1.5 hours.
-However, there are adjoining paths that can be used to short the route.
+However, there are adjoining paths that can be used to shorten the route.

 Cluny House Gardens